ahmedssabir/Belief-Revision-Score/README.md

 ## Model
-Here, we describe in more detail the impalement of belief revision as a visual re-ranker.
+Here, we describe in more detail the implementation of belief revision as a visual re-ranker.
 We show that by integrating visual context information, a more descriptive caption is re-ranked higher.
 Our model can  be used as a drop-in complement for any caption generation algorithm that outputs a list of candidate captions.